core-wg/senml-etch/draft-ietf-core-senml-etch.md

-This document defines two new media types, one using the JavaScript Object Notation (JSON) {{!RFC8259}} and one using the Concise Binary Object Representation (CBOR) {{!RFC7049}}, that can be used with the CoAP FETCH, PATCH, and iPATCH methods for resources represented with the SenML data model.
-The semantics of the new media types are the same for the CoAP PATCH and iPATCH methods.
-The rest of the document uses term "(i)PATCH" when referring to both methods.
+This document defines two new media types, one using the JavaScript Object Notation (JSON) {{!RFC8259}} and one using the Concise Binary Object Representation (CBOR) {{!RFC7049}}, which can be used with the CoAP FETCH, PATCH, and iPATCH methods for resources represented with the SenML data model.
+The rest of the document uses term "(i)PATCH" when referring to both methods as the semantics of the new media types are the same for the CoAP PATCH and iPATCH methods.

 # Terminology